kevhainfo/PersonalWork/README.md

 # Personal Work
 Hi!
-Below I've detailed my work on wildfire prediction, PONG with Machine Learning, and the Cuckoo search Metaheuristic.
+Below I've detailed my work on wildfire prediction, PONG with Machine Learning, and the Cuckoo Search Metaheuristic.

 WILDFIRE PREDICTION
 I used the UNET architecture to predict wildfires on global wildfire maps.